cdevaneprugh/hpg-esm/README.md

 __CLM__ - [Community Land Model](https://www.cesm.ucar.edu/models/clm).
 The land component used in CESM.
 It has the capability to model specific processes such as vegetation composition, heat transfer in soil, carbon-nitrogen cycling, canopy hydrology, and many more.

+**CTSM** - [Community Terrestrial Systems Model](https://github.com/ESCOMP/CTSM).
+An extension of CLM that is meant to be run as an alternative to CESM.

 __E3SM__ - Energy Exascale Earth System Model.
 E3SM is the Department of Energy's climate model.
 Forked from CESM v1 and developed independently by the DOE, they describe E3SM as "an ongoing, state-of-the-science Earth system modeling, simulation, and prediction project that optimizes the use of DOE laboratory resources to meet the science needs of the nation and the mission needs of DOE."

 __HPG__ - HiPerGator.
 The supercomputer used at UF.
 I'll use HPG and HiPerGator interchangeably throughout the documentation.